 Sometimes you need to put your wellies on, grab your brollies and your raincoat.
 Wrap up the kids and go for a good splash in some puddles.
 You only live once after all so why not dance in the rain for once.
 Not only that but after enough time indoors the kids become really restless and need to get out.
 As in they’re doing your head in and usually fighting at this point.
 This is a good way to enjoy the nasty weather for a change.
 Nice warm baths or showers once home and some sarnies.
 Some warm dinner and your little ones will be ready for a good night’s sleep.

 Salt Dough – 10 Things To Do With The Kids Top Pick

 A little different from play dough obviously.
 For a full recipe and directions you can check this gingerbread ornament recipe post I posted last Christmas.
 Salt Dough is amazing though.
 It gives you the opportunity to make whatever you want and the kids can get really creative just making their items.
 Then once they have been baked they still need to decorate whatever they made.
 Another great craft to enjoy and keep little monsters busy.

 Sometimes having to keep children entertained 24/7 for 6 weeks is insanely hard.
 Especially if you don’t have anybody to watch your children for you and give you a break.
 That is also not to mention the families who can’t afford the holidays and expensive day trips.
 Now you have so many free or extremely cheap activities to keep your little ones busy and entertained.

-If you want to keep up with all the blogs I post, be sure to check out my pages and give them a follow.
+If you want to keep up with all the blogs I post, be sure to check out my Facebook and give it a follow.
 Don’t forget to turn on notifications so you can read new posts as soon as they’re up!
 Good luck with the rest of your summer break.

 Lots of Love,